l3uddz/traktarr/README.md

    Tags: AMZN
    ```

-2. And, finally, we will edit the traktarr config and assign the `AMZN` tag to some networks.
+2. And, finally, we will edit the Traktarr config and assign the `AMZN` tag to some networks.

    ```json
    "tags": {